DuyPhuc-hust/Introduction-to-Cryptography-and-Security/RSA Decrypt CRT/README.md

-# RSA Decryotion with CRT
+# RSA Decryption with CRT
 ## Data
 1. **For large number**:
     - p = 1234567890123456789012345686998765432109876543210987654347